Groundhog Day (film): Writing

 Ramis also removed Rita's boyfriend, Max, and introduced (then removed) Phil's executive producer, Gil Hawley.
-This draft featured more scenes focused on Phil's sexual conquests and removed some content deemed more mean-spirited, like Phil asking Rita to be his "love slave."
+This draft featured more scenes focused on Phil's sexual conquests and removed some content deemed more mean-spirited, like Phil asking Rita to be his "love slave".
 The situation was reversed in the final version of the film, in which Rita buys Phil at the bachelor auction, claiming that she owns him.
 Phil's journeys outside Punxsutawney were excised, as Ramis did not want the audience becoming too focused on what the rules of the loop were and felt that keeping the story within the town made it more claustrophobic.
 Phil's expositional narration was removed as well.
 Also excised were more scenes of Phil's later good deeds and the clever methods he used to prevent accidents while making the most efficient use of his time.
 For example, Phil puts a large rock in a road to stop a truck delivering fish, on which a restaurant patron would have later choked.
 Where Rubin's original script had been more sermonic and deprecating, Ramis made the tone more optimistic.
-Two versions of a scene with Phil and Rita in a diner from Rubin's original script (left) and Ramis's rewrite (right) exemplify the shift of emphasis toward both Phil's smugness and the romantic core of the film:
+Two versions of a scene with Phil and Rita in a diner from Rubin's original script and Ramis's rewrite exemplify the shift of emphasis toward both Phil's smugness and the romantic core of the film: